orgesskura/Dissertation-Results/README.md

 This repository contains the code implemented for my dissertation at University of Edinburgh.
-The dissetation title is: On the Applicability of feature matching on embedded devices.
+The dissertation title is: On the Applicability of feature matching on embedded devices.

 I will provide a description of the files below: